AfterShip/email-verifier/README.md

 }
 ```

-If you wish to disable the catchAll check, use the `DisableCatchAllCheck()` switch (it is in effect only if the SMTP check is enabled) e.g.
+If you want to disable catchAll checking, use the `DisableCatchAllCheck()` switch (in effect only when SMTP verification is enabled).

 ```go
  verifier = emailverifier.